ASSOCIATED PRESS - Professor Longhair performed in the New Orleans Jazz and Heritage Festival on April 13, 1973.

 it's your birthright jazz and the union of all these influences from Africa, the Caribbean, “said Quint Davis, producer of jazz festival founder and CEO of Festival Productions .
 "For us, Fess was the perfect link to show that. "

-who was in the middle of a rediscovery - his recording studio dearest, “Crawfish Fiesta" (Alligator Records) happened to be released the day of his death.
+When he died at the Long Haired 61, who was in the middle of a rediscovery - his recording studio dearest, “Crawfish Fiesta" (Alligator Records) happened to be released the day of his death.
 He was about to embark on a tour across Europe for the Clash opening for which would take place before his biggest audience yet.

 At home, the spoils of sudden fame were evident in 1738 Terpsichore St., where he lived.
 Leading often plugged an electric piano and played for the neighborhood.
 He died in his bed of natural causes after a late night dinner of red beans and spaghetti.